wannesm/dtaidistance/README.md

     ds = dtw.distance_matrix_fast(s)

-#### Distribute DTW Distance computations over blocks
+#### DTW Distances Between Set of Series, limited to block

 You can instruct the computation to only fill part of the distances matrix.
-For example to distribute the computations over multiple nodes.
+For example to distribute the computations over multiple nodes, or to only compare source series to target series.

     from dtaidistance import dtw
+    import numpy as np
     series = np.matrix([
          [0., 0, 1, 2, 1, 0, 1, 0, 0],
          [0., 1, 2, 0, 0, 0, 0, 0, 0],